NicoletaSerban/dogFoodApi/README.md

 The API returns a JSON object with the following properties:

-- food (string): The name of the food that was queried.
+- name (string): The name of the food that was queried.
+- toxic (string): Indicates whether the food is toxic for dogs to eat.
-- status (string): Indicates whether the food is safe for dogs to eat ("safe") or not ("toxic").
+- dafe (string): Indicates whether the food is safe for dogs to eat.
-- message (string): Additional information about the food and why it is or is not safe for dogs to eat.
+- obs (string): Additional information about the food and why it is or is not safe for dogs to eat.